getsentry/sentry-kotlin-multiplatform/sentry-samples/kmp-app-mvvm-di/README.md

 ## Getting Started

+### Cocoapods
+You need Cocoapods installed on your machine.

+`pod install` will automatically run through gradle if you run the iOS app.
+However, you can still run `pod install` on the ios folder manually if you want to make sure the pods are up to date.

 ### DSN
 If you need to change the `DSN` you can do so in the `SentrySetup.kt` file in the `shared` module.